aws-observability/aws-otel-test-framework/docs/run-testing-framework.md

 terraform init
 terraform apply
 ```
-#### 2.1.4 Build a Docker Image AWS Distro for OpenTelemetry Collector
+#### 2.1.4 Build a Docker Image for AWS Distro for OpenTelemetry Collector
 Please [build your image with the new component](https://github.com/aws-observability/aws-otel-collector/blob/main/docs/developers/build-docker.md), push this image to dockerhub, and record the image link, which will be used in your testing.

 #### 2.1.5 Documentation